liplum/EscapeWild.Flutter/CONTRIBUTING.md

 The localization is formatted in [yaml](https://yaml.org/), which has a good-looking syntax.

+The localizations of UI and game content are separate:

+- The localization of UI folder: [l10n](escape_wild/assets/l10n).
+- The localization of game content folder: [l10n](escape_wild/assets/vanilla/l10n).
+- The default UI localization file: [en.yaml](escape_wild/assets/l10n/en.yaml).
+- The default game content localization file: [en.yaml](escape_wild/assets/vanilla/l10n/en.yaml).

 ### Your language is not here?

-If your language is not under [l10n folder](escape_wild/assets/l10n), please follow this step-by-step guide to create it.
+If your language is not listed in localization folder, please follow this step-by-step guide to create it.

-1. Copy the [en.yaml](escape_wild/assets/l10n/en.yaml) and paste in the same folder with a different name, for example, if the target language is French, you should rename it to `fr.yaml`.
+1. Copy the `en.yaml` in the localization folder, and paste it in the same folder with a different name, for example, if the target language is French, you should rename it to `fr.yaml`.

 2. Now do the localization!
 Just translate all English words to your language.
-3. Please keep it in the same ordered as [en.yaml](escape_wild/assets/l10n/en.yaml).
+3. Please keep it in the same order with `en.yaml`.
 4. Finally, add locale into `R.supporrtedLocales` in [R class](escape_wild/lib/r.dart).
    ```dart
    static const supportedLocales = [